Oceanic whitetip shark: Description

-The species is grey-bronze dorsally and white ventrally.
+The species is grey-bronze dorsally and white ventrally, being countershaded.
 As its name suggests, most of its fins (dorsal, pectoral, pelvic and caudal) have white tips.
 Along with white tips, the fins may be mottled, and young specimens can have black marks.
-A saddle-like patch may be apparent between first and second dorsal fins.
-The shark has two kinds of teeth.
-Those in the mandible (lower jaw) have are thinner with a serrated tip.
-Between 13 and 15 teeth are on either side of the jaw.
-The teeth in the upper jaw are triangular, but much larger and wider with entirely serrated edges—14 or 15 occur along each side.
+A saddle-shaped patch may be apparent between first and second dorsal fins.
+The shark has two morphs of teeth; those in the mandible (lower jaw) are thinner with a serrated tip, while the teeth in the upper jaw are triangular, but much larger and wider with entirely serrated edges.
+The lower jaw has between 13 and 15 teeth on either half of the jaw, while the upper has 14 or 15 on each half.
 The denticles are nearly flat and wide, typically have between five and seven ridges.
-There is little overlap between them, revealing some skin.
+There is little overlap between them, revealing some bare skin.

-Behaviour
+The oceanic whitetip shark is a robust, large-bodied shark.
+The largest specimen ever caught measured at more than 4 m in length, though they usually grow up to 3 m in length and 150 kg in weight.
+However, the all-tackle record listed by the International Game Fish Association (IGFA) is 167 kg for a 2.2 m long individual, suggesting that weight is likely much more in larger individuals.
+The female is typically larger than the male by 10 cm.
+In the Gulf of Mexico in the 1950s, the mean weight of oceanic whitetip sharks was 86.4 kg.
+In the 1990s, the sharks of the species from the same area averaged only 56.1 kg.

+Biology

 The oceanic whitetip is typically solitary, though gatherings have been observed where food is plentiful.
 It swims during the day and night.
-The oceanic whitetip is usually solitary and slow-moving and tends to cruise near the top of the water column in open water.
-During summer, when the water surface is warmer, oceanic whitetips tend to swim more quickly and at deeper depths.
-They have been observed to breach out of the water.
+The oceanic whitetip usually moves slowly, cruising near the top of the water column in open water.
+During summer, when the ocean surface is warmer, oceanic whitetips tend to swim more quickly and at deeper depths.
+They have been observed to breach out of the water (akin to a whale).